Juan Cañete

-Juan León Cañete Guex (born 27 July 1929, date of death unknown) was a Paraguayan football forward.
+Juan León Cañete Guex (27 July 1929 - 20 September 1995) was a Paraguayan football forward.

 Cañete started his career in Club Presidente Hayes before playing for Brazilian sides Botafogo and Vasco da Gama, in which he won the Campeonato Carioca.
 In 1951, he was one of several Paraguayan footballers to play for Boca Juniors de Cali.

-At the national team level, Cañete was part of the Paraguay squad that competed in the 1950 FIFA World Cup; as well as taking part in the 1955 Copa America, 1956 Copa America and 1959 Copa America.
+At the national team level, Cañete was part of the Paraguay squad that competed in the 1950 FIFA World Cup but didn’t play any game.

+He also took part in the 1955 Copa America, 1956 Copa America and 1959 Copa America in Argentina.